omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 5.md

 “Mom”, I asked, “would you rather I had my memories back?”

-“What are you talking about sweetie?”, she furrowed her brows.
+“What are you talking about sweetie?”
+She furrowed her brows.
+I hope she doesn’t get wrinkles in the future.

 “Isn’t that the real reason why we are here?
 To ask for a cure?”.

-“Well…”, it looked like she tried to find the right words, “you know we will always love you, right?”
+“Well…” It looked like she tried to find the right words.
+“You know we will always love you, right?”

 I nodded.

 “We just figured that you may be a bit sad not knowing all the things we are talking about.”
 She looked at me.

-“I’m not”, I turned away from her gaze.
+“I’m not.”
+I turned away from her gaze.
 “It’s kinda fun learning new things everyday”.

 I didn’t need to look to figure out what expression she had.
 She wrapped her arms around me and gave me a hug.

-“Esther\!”, someone shouted my name.
+“Esther\!”
+Someone shouted my name.

 “Let's play together\!”
 It was Karrie wearing a dress.
-She seemed to also get dragged by her family to church.
+Her untanned shoulders peeked at me.
+She also seemed to get dragged to church.

 I got permission to play for a bit and went over to where Karrie was waving.